Competitions & Opportunities

 NASA Spacesuit User Interface Technologies for Students (NASA SUITS) is a design challenge in which college students from across the country help design user interface solutions for future spaceflight needs.
 With NASA’s Artemis campaign, we are exploring the Moon for scientific discovery, technology advancement, and to learn how to live and work on another world as we prepare for human missions to Mars.
 This means engineers are actively developing technologies needed to assure successful completion of science and exploration missions.
 As humanity pushes further into the space it is essential that crewmembers on spacewalks be equipped with the appropriate new technologies necessary for the elevated demands of surface exploration on the Moon and Mars.
 By participating in the NASA SUITS challenge, you can play a part in revolutionizing the human spaceflight experience

-Applications: Open
+Applications: Closed

 Event Location: Johnson Space Center, Houston, TX